kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

                }
            }

      Environment variables may be set by using the syntax ‘name=value’, for example ‘HOME=/home/user’.
 Variables set during parsing are added to the global environment.
+A hidden vari‐ able may be set with ‘%hidden’, for example:

+           %hidden MYVAR=42

+     Hidden variables are not passed to the environment of processes created by tmux.
+See the GLOBAL AND SESSION ENVIRONMENT section.

      Commands may be parsed conditionally by surrounding them with ‘%if’, ‘%elif’, ‘%else’ and ‘%endif’.
 The argument to ‘%if’ and ‘%elif’ is expanded as a format (see FORMATS) and if it evaluates to false (zero or empty), subsequent text is ignored until the closing ‘%elif’, ‘%else’ or ‘%endif’.
 For example: